Skip to content

 Native functions

-Native functions are direct bindings of func functions:
+Native functions are direct bindings of FunC functions:

 Note Native functions could be also mutable and extension ones.